isomerpages/moe-dunmansec/_our-dunman-experience/ELIXiR/ELIXiR.md

 </figure>

 c)    Learning Journey
-Learning Journey to Sungei Buloh Wetland, Botanic Garden, etc are arranged to extend their learning beyond the classroom.
+<p style="text-align: justify;">Learning Journey to Sungei Buloh Wetland, Botanic Garden, etc are arranged to extend their learning beyond the classroom.</p>

 d)    Online micro-modules
-In 2022 onwards, students can dive deeper to learn more about  climate change, Emerging Technology, Sustainability etc during their HBL slot.
-In each module, there will tasks for students to complete to deepen their understanding.
+<p style="text-align: justify;">In 2022 onwards, students can dive deeper to learn more about  climate change, Emerging Technology, Sustainability etc during their HBL slot.
+In each module, there will tasks for students to complete to deepen their understanding.</p>

 e)    Competitions (for selected students):